-The New Technological Enterprise Incentives Regime (Amendment 73 to the Investment Law)
+g.
+Technological Enterprise Incentives Regime (Amendment 73 to the Investment Law)

-In December 2016, the Economic Efficiency Law (Legislative Amendments for Applying the Economic Policy for the 2017 and 2018 Budget Years), 2016 which includes Amendment 73 to the Law for the Encouragement of Capital Investments ("Amendment 73") was published and came into effect in May 2017 when regulations were promulgated by the Finance Ministry to implement the "Nexus Principles" based on OECD guidelines published as part of the Base Erosion and Profit Shifting (BEPS) project.
-According to Amendment 73, a Preferred Technological Enterprise, as defined in Amendment 73, with total consolidated revenues of less than NIS 10 billion, shall be subject to 12% tax rate on income derived from intellectual property (in development area A-a tax rate of 7.5%).
-In order to qualify as a Preferred Technological Enterprise certain criteria must be met, such as a minimum ratio of annual R&D expenditure and R&D employees, as well as having at least 25% of annual revenues derived from exports.
+In December 2016, the Economic Efficiency Law (Legislative Amendments for Applying the Economic Policy for the 2017 and 2018 Budget Years), 2016 which includes Amendment 73 to the Law for the Encouragement of Capital Investments ("Amendment 73") was published and came into effect in May 2017.
+According to Amendment 73, a Preferred Technological Enterprise, as defined in Amendment 73, with total consolidated revenue of less than NIS 10 billion, shall be subject to 12% tax rate on income derived from intellectual property (in development area A-a tax rate of 7.5%).
+In order to qualify as a Preferred Technological Enterprise certain criteria must be met, such as a minimum ratio of annual R&D expenditure and R&D employees, as well as having at least 25% of annual revenue derived from exports.

 Any dividends distributed from income from the preferred technological enterprises will be subject to tax at a rate of 20%.
-Amendment 73 further provides that, in certain circumstances, a dividend distributed to a The Company assessed the criteria for qualifying as a "Preferred Technological Enterprise," status and concluded that the Company and certain of its Israeli subsidiaries are eligible to the above-mentioned benefits.
+Amendment 73 further provides that, in certain circumstances, a dividend distributed to a foreign corporate shareholder, would be subject to a 4% tax rate (if the percentage of foreign shareholders exceeds 90%).

+The Company assessed the criteria for qualifying as a "Preferred Technological Enterprise," status and concluded that the Company and certain of its Israeli subsidiaries are eligible to the above-mentioned benefits.